leorickli/wordpress-aws/15 - Creating an HTTPS Listener for the Application Load Balancer.md

 <img width="813" alt="Screenshot 2023-05-29 at 15 13 48" src="https://github.com/leorickli/wordpress-aws/assets/106999054/33c2a47b-cd59-447f-b6a3-9d3301e0fd40">

+### Updating the "wp-config" File

 Now, to make sure that our website is secure, the next thing we need to do is to connect via Session Manager into one of our webservers in the private app subnets so we can modify the "wp-config" file.
 To do that, select "EC2 dashboard" > "Instances (running)".
 Select one of your EC2 instances, right-click on it and choose "Connect".
 In the "Connect to instance" page, select the "Session manager" tab and click "Connect".

 <img width="815" alt="Screenshot 2023-05-29 at 20 40 47" src="https://github.com/leorickli/wordpress-aws/assets/106999054/3caf8095-0eae-4e12-a032-c4e036787022">

-Once connected via session manager, we will insert a series of commands:
+Once connected via session manager, we will insert a series of commands, the first one will make you the root user:

 ```
 sudo su
 ```

-This will make you the root user.
+The second one will make you enter "wp-config" via the Nano text editor:

 ```
 nano /var/www/html/wp-config.php